apocalypticartcollective/eft/about.md

 ## Statement on A.I.

 No A.I. tools were used in the creation of *Echo Future Truth*.
-All writing, editing, and research was done by the author (with the exception of editing support by humans as noted elsewhere on this page).
-My m-dashes are my own!
+Except for the editorial support by humans detailed above, all research, writing, and editing was done by the author -- my m-dashes are my own!
 (A.I. coding tools *were* used to support the development of this website: the author makes no claim to be a web developer.)

 &nbsp;